peiyulan/From-Images-to-Text-Working-with-OCR/README.md

 We will practice implementing OCR using the following tools:

-- out of the box OCR software
+- Out of the box OCR software
 - R and Python OCR modules
 *Instructions for both R and Python are available in this GitHub repository.
 During the session, you will work in separate groups to implement the module that interests you most.